narfindustries/http-garden/README.md

 ## Getting Started

-### Platform
-The HTTP Garden runs on Linux, and is untested on other platforms.
-We make use of ASan, and due to [a bug in the way that ASan deals with ASLR](https://github.com/google/sanitizers/issues/1716#issuecomment-1902782650), you should either disable ASLR or [follow the advice here](https://github.com/google/sanitizers/issues/1716#issuecomment-1902782650) before starting the Garden.

 ### Dependencies
-1. The HTTP Garden uses Docker, so you're going to have to install Docker.
+0. The HTTP Garden runs on Linux, and is untested on other platforms.
+1. The target servers are built and run in Docker containers, so you'll need Docker.
 2. You'll also need the following Python packages, which you can get from PyPI (i.e. with `pip`) or from your system package manager:
 - `docker`
   - For interacting with Docker